Solar Sports

 Solar Sports is a Philippine digital free-to-air television network based in Shaw Boulevard, Mandaluyong, Philippines.
 It serves as the flagship network of Southern Broadcasting Network, a subsidiary of Solar Entertainment Corporation.
-The channel was originally launched as a cable channel on October 30, 2002, and is available for Sky Cable, Cablelink, other local cable operators in the Philippines and via digital free-to-air television in Mega Manila starting October 7, 2024.
+The channel was originally launched as a cable channel on October 30, 2002, and is available for Sky Cable, Cablelink, Sky Direct, other local cable operators in the Philippines and via digital free-to-air television in Mega Manila starting October 7, 2024.

 History

 Logo used from 2016 to 2024.
 The "S" was reused upon returning to digital terrestrial television, combining with the 2002 old logo format.

 The channel is known for showing sports that are familiar to the Filipino audience.
 Its main programming are the NBA games, showing either a game or a doubleheader each day during the season.
 Other NBA programming includes shows produced by NBA TV, such as the NBA's Greatest Games and WNBA games during the league's off-season.
 It also shows the American Super Bowl.
 It is also the Filipino provider of the Olympic Games.

 It also shows boxing matches such as the ones from the promotions of Bob Arum, Don King and most recently, Oscar De La Hoya's Golden Boy Promotions.
 From 2002 to 2006, Solar Sports would cover the fights of Manny Pacquiao, until Pacquiao signed with ABS-CBN for the rights to cover his fights.
 However, Solar Sports regained the broadcast rights for Pacquiao's fights since 2007 when the channel signed a deal with GMA Network.

 Other sports include Volleyball and Badminton, such as the JVC Badminton tournament and the first-ever Manny V. Pangilinan Badminton Tournament, pitting players from Asia and Europe, in 2005.

 The network also launched Solar Sports Desk, a late-evening sports news program, similar to ESPN, those famed American sports programs such as SportsCenter.
 In October 2006, Solar Sports re-launch its channel, adding local shows.